New to Medicare or Medicare Advantage? What you need to know

 Download your free guide to Medicare Advantage plans from Align powered by Sanford Health Plan.

-For more information, contact a Sanford Health Plan licensed agent at (888) 535-4831 on Monday through Friday between 8 a.m. and 8 p.m.
-CST, excluding holidays.
+For more information, attend an upcoming seminar or contact a Sanford Health Plan licensed agent at (888) 535-4831 (TTY:711) on Monday through Friday between 8 a.m. and 8 p.m.
+CST.
+Registration is encouraged but not required.